-The Uncommon Music Festival musicians are the artists in residence with the 2018 Sitka Arts and Science Festival.
-Organised by the Sitka Fine Arts Camp, the Arts and Science Festival explores what it means to be human against the immensity of forest, ocean, and mountains in Sitka, Alaska.
+For the past two summers, Uncommon Music Festival musicians have been artists-in-residence with the Sitka Arts and Science Festival.
+Organized by the Sitka Fine Arts Camp, the Arts and Science Festival explores what it means to be human against the immensity of forest, ocean, and mountains.
 Through workshops, excursions, performances, and more, the SASF offers opportunities for reflection and engagement at the intersection of the arts and sciences, where human expression and understanding meet.

 St. Peter's by-the-Sea Episcopal Church

 The Rector at St. Peter's is the Reverend Julie Platson, who has been our treasured friend and collaborator since day one.
-This year, we worked with her to create Women in the Church, an event celebrating the artistic creation of women in the Church through music, readings, poetry and prayers.
-Our evening concert on Friday, August 3 also takes place at St. Peter's.
-Learn more on our events page.
+For the past two years, we have worked with her to create an event celebrating the artistic creation of women in the Church through music, readings, poetry and prayers.

 Sitka Sacred Harp

 Sitka Sacred Harp is the Sitka chapter of Sacred Harp Alaska.
 In brief, Sacred Harp singing means singing from the Sacred Harp songbook, that is, singing four-part a cappella music that uses shape-note music notation.
 The Sitka Sacred Harp Sing meets every 2nd, 4th and 5th Sunday each month.
 All are welcome!